 - Swad Restaurant, Kanchan Chambers, Doctor Bhapkar Marg, Kranti Chowk, New Usmanpura

-More About Aurangabad
+More about Aurangabad

-Aurangabad is the administrative headquarters of Aurangabad district and is the largest city in the Marathwada region.
+Aurangabad is the administrative headquarters of the district and is the largest city in the Marathwada region.
 Located on hilly terrain in the Deccan Traps, it is the fourth-most populous urban area in Maharashtra with a population of 1,175,116.
 The city is known as a major production center of cotton textiles and artistic silk fabrics.

 Here’s a little background about Aurangabad.
 Originally named Khadki, this town was founded and established by Malik Amber in 1610.
 After Malik Ambar died, it then got conquered by the Mughals.
 It was then, when Aurangzeb was the Viceroy of the Deccan, that the city was renamed to Aurangabad.
 During the Maratha-Mughal war, the Marathas ruled the city for eight years before it was taken over by the Nizam of Hyderabad as a protectorate of the British East India Company.

-How to Plan a Trip to Aurangabad
+How to plan a trip to Aurangabad

 How to Reach Aurangabad in Maharashtra